-The bank's leaders are guided by the experience they have gained during their long tenures in the Farm Credit System and in lending, finance, government, information technology, agriculture and farmer-owned cooperatives.
+The bank's leaders draw from experience they have gained during their long tenures in the Farm Credit System and in lending, finance, government, information technology, agriculture and farmerowned cooperatives.

 In addition to overseeing day-to-day operations, the senior management team sets the course for the bank's future success by working with the board to establish business goals and strategies.